AnnaKurochkina/Module3JSChallengesCompleted/README.md

 2. We will review the challenge when the course starts.
 3. If you get stuck, thats okay.
 Reach out to a coach on Slack.

----

-## Challenge
-## :computer: Challenges

-1. Write a function that takes a number and returns true if it is a positive number and false if it is a negative number
-   @@ -0,0 +1,49 @@
-# JS Challenges
-Congratulations you have completed the Javascript module :sunglasses:.

-You have covered some of the core fundamentals of Javascript and also how to start thinking about breaking problems down programmatically.

-To give you a head start with this thinking and to get you to practice writing Javascript we have some challenges below we would like you to complete.

-**We would like this project to be pushed to GitHub.**

----

 ## Challenge